Collaboration Mechanism in Place

 Mechanisms for citizen engagement are included as part of national climate policy.
 Mitigation and adaptation plans are clearly communicated to the public.
 The NDC honors the principles found in the Paris Agreement preamble: “[to] respect, promote, and consider…human rights, the right to health, the rights of indigenous peoples, local communities, migrants, children, persons with disabilities and people in vulnerable situations and the right to development, as well as gender equality, empowerment of women and intergenerational equity.”
 The NDC includes opportunities for “education, training, public awareness, public participation, [and] public access to information and cooperation at all levels”.

 Land & Food Rights in the NDC

 An NDC can show respect for rights in many ways.
 Community and co-managed conservation areas.
 Farmer involvement in adaptation and livelihood programs.
 Recognition of indigenous peoples’ land rights.
 Mangrove replanting programs focused on improving food security and coastal protection.
-The NDC can also spell out steps the country is taking to guarantee food security and its readiness to provide emergency relief in case of disasters as part of resilience planning.
+The NDC can also spell out steps the country is taking to guarantee food security and, as part of resilience planning, its readiness to provide emergency relief in case of disasters.
 The Paris Agreement commitment is to “recognize the fundamental priority of safeguarding food security and ending hunger, and the particular vulnerabilities of food production systems to the adverse impacts of climate change.”